 FuboTV review: DVR

 One of the main knocks against Fubo used to be the low amount of Cloud DVR storage.
-But a recent package overhaul got rid of the Standard plan that only came with 30 hours of recordings.
-Now, with a price increase, the base level Family Plan comes with 500 hours.
+But a recent package overhaul changed for several of the plans.
+Now, the Pro Plan comes with 1,000 hours.
 But consider that YouTube TV and Philo both give unlimited storage.

 FuboTV review: Video quality